Virginia has a variety of beaches, and all cater to family fun!

 Virginia Beach's well-maintained beaches are free.
 Lifeguards are on duty from mid-May through mid-September.
 Vendors scattered along the oceanfront cater to the good life by renting umbrellas, boogie boards and sling-back chairs.

 Most of the city's visitors are drawn to the 3-mile oceanfront Boardwalk, where numerous hotels and restaurants overlook the beach.
-Many free, family oriented events take place every weekend from late spring to early fall, such as the Boardwalk Art Show & Festival and Sandstock: A Blast from the Past.
+Many free, family oriented events take place every weekend from late spring to early fall, such as the Boardwalk Art Show & Festival and Sandstock: A Tribute to Rock and Roll.

 Visitors can rent bikes, tandems and roller blades or bring their own.
 Other biking and hiking trails can be enjoyed at First Landing State Park, which winds through the wetlands and along Broad Bay.

 Some secluded beaches in the area include the North End and Sandbridge to the south, where large oceanfront houses are both owner-occupied and rented by the week.
 Vacation homes and rentals.

 The 8,000-acre Back Bay National Wildlife Refuge harbors an amazing collection of animals.
 Five miles beyond the refuge is False Cape State Park, a remote oasis along the Atlantic Ocean.
 Visitors can board a tram at Little Island Park in Sandbridge and ride to the park, which is open from Memorial Day through October.

 Virginia's Eastern Shore is connected to the mainland via the 17.6-mile Chesapeake Bay Bridge-Tunnel, considered "One of the Seven Engineering Wonders of the Modern World."